CanhuiH/movie_social_re/README.md

 - Step 6 also removes rows with missing, blank, or `unclear` relationship type.
 - Steps 9 and 10 can resume from existing translation outputs.
 - Use `--overwrite` only when you want to regenerate existing translations.
+- The ablation study is optional, but it can help identify whether improvements come from power/respect labels, relationship labels, local social labels, or graph history.
 - The final comparison file is designed for manual and automatic evaluation of whether graph guidance changes translation quality, tone, and sociopragmatic faithfulness.